by Carl V Phillips

 In summary, these statistics are: (a) not actually the number of deaths caused by smoking, (b) exaggerated, (c) far less precise than claimed, even setting aside the intentional bias, (d) only valid for a few populations, and (e) only applicable to the present (or, really, the recent past).

 Moving on to the “leading preventable cause of death” claims, this mantra is equally absurd if you pause to actually look at the words.
 What does “preventable” mean?
 Typically in such contexts, it means “some obvious top-down action could have averted it.”
-So, for example, of the 3000 deaths from Hurricane Maria, a few score were hard to do much about.
+So, for example, of the 3000 deaths from Hurricane Maria [Update: Link for those who have forgotten that story.
+Also, that estimate has increased substantially.], a few score were hard to do much about.
 Every one of these was “preventable” in some sense (fly the particular person to Miami in advance of the storm) but this is meaningless; preventing someone, probably a few dozen someones, from getting killed was not a real option.
 But the vast majority of those deaths were meaningfully preventable — in the sense that an operationalizable action could have kept them from happening — with a competent relief operation.

 Perhaps they are saying it is theoretically preventable, in that sense, but no one has figured out how to do it.
 At least that is plausible, but then the full statement is clearly false.
 There are more important causes of death that are theoretically preventable.
 Deterioration with age of cellular repair mechanisms seems to pretty clearly top the list.
 Humanity will figure out how to largely prevent that.
 This bit of prevention (in the “we will figure it out eventually” sense) dwarfs preventing the deaths by smoking.
 Indeed, it will prevent a lot of the fatal disease cases that are caused by smoking.
 (I have a vision of one of my kids find this post in an archive 200 years from now, and being sad that this technology came a few decades too late for me.
 And for most of you too — sorry.)